Amaranth: Africa

 A traditional food plant in Africa, amaranth has the potential to improve nutrition, boost food security, foster rural development and support sustainable land care.

 In Bantu regions of Uganda and western Kenya, it is known as doodo or litoto.
-It is also known among the Kalenjin as a drought crop (chepkerta).
+It is also known among the Kalenjin as a drought crop (chepkerta) and the Kikuyu tribe call the leaves terere.
 In Lingala (spoken in the Congo), it is known as lɛngalɛnga or bítɛkutɛku.
 In Nigeria, it is a common vegetable and goes with all Nigerian starch dishes.
 It is known in Yoruba as shoko, a short form of shokoyokoto (meaning "make the husband fat"), or arowo jeja (meaning "we have money left over for fish").
 In Botswana, it is referred to as morug and cooked as a staple green vegetable.

 Europe

-In Greece, purple amaranth (Amaranthus Blitum) is a popular dish called βλήτα, vlita or vleeta.
+In Greece, purple amaranth (Amaranthus blitum) is a popular dish called βλήτα, vlita or vleeta.
 It is boiled, then served with olive oil and lemon juice like a salad, sometimes alongside fried fish.
 Greeks stop harvesting the plant (which also grows wild) when it starts to bloom at the end of August.